nuuuwan/news_lk3_data/README.md

 Colombo, April 16 (Daily Mirror) - The Immigration and Emigration Department today announced the implementation of new Visa procedures and the launch of an online Visa issuing system starting tomorrow,  Immigration and Emigration Conroller General I.S.H.J.
 Illukpitiya said.

-As per the new system, the fees for the issue of Vidas, necessary amenities and the duration of stays in Sri Lanka are detailed in a gazette notification (2360/24) released on November 27, 2023.
+As per the new system, the fees for the issue of Visas, necessary amenities and the duration of stays in Sri Lanka are detailed in a gazette notification (2360/24) released on November 27, 2023.

 According to the announcement, the durations and charges for Tourist, Business, Transit Visas are as follows: